system76/docs/content/tensorman.md

 sudo usermod -aG docker $USER
 ```

-One last thing, we need to add a kernel parameter:
+The last step is to add a kernel parameter:

 ```bash
 sudo kernelstub --add-options "systemd.unified_cgroup_hierarchy=0"
 ```

-... and reboot.
-Then you are ready for liftoff!
+...and reboot.
+Then you're ready for liftoff!

 ## About Tensorman